misteruntouchable/Linux-Project-Monitoring/README.md

   <h3>In this project I would like to accomplish 3 tasks</h3>

- <b>Set up a regular system resource monitoring.
+ <h4>Set up a regular system resource monitoring.</h4>
-    In this task we want to set up the necessary tools on servers for regular system resource monitoring.</b>
+    In this task we want to set up the necessary tools on servers for regular system resource monitoring.

-<b>Implement a Script tp Alert for High Disk Usage.
+<h4>Implement a Script tp Alert for High Disk Usage.</h4>
-    This task is about developing a script the monitors disk usage on our servers, this is to identifying whether our servers reach a critical level.</b>
+   This task is about developing a script the monitors disk usage on our servers, this
+    is to identifying whether our servers reach a critical level.

-<b>Schedule Monthly Performance
+<h4>Schedule Monthly Performance</h4>
     This task is to use a tool such as sar to make a monthly performance reporting.
     </br>